Documentation to assist with the setup and configuration of the HaloPSA platform

 Users are the ticket loggers.
 They will need to be imported to allow tickets to be assigned to users.
 Users can be imported using the excel import spreadsheets, via active directory or manually added.

-By default, there are 5 ticket areas: Incidents, Requests, Problems, Change Requests and Projects, these are used as different areas to manage the different ITIL ticket types.
+There are 5 main ticket areas to configure: Incidents, Requests, Problems, Change Requests and Projects, these are used as different areas to manage the different ITIL ticket types.

 Halo comes with pre-configured ticket types and workflows for: